84chain/hearts-remake/README.md

 # hearts-remake
 because we fucked up the first one

-this is a version of hearts that differ from traditional hearts rules
+this is a version of hearts that differs from traditional hearts rules

 you can find the traditional rules here: https://bicyclecards.com/how-to-play/hearts/